mahmoud/sedimental/entries/curricula/enterprise_python.md

 specifications -- design decisions made long before the project at hand.

-Timelines very widely, but enterprise software still follows the general trend of acceleration.
+Timelines vary widely, but enterprise software still follows the general trend of acceleration.
 Customers expect usable results faster.

 ## When is the right time to use Python?